Vintage style mirror made of lacquered wood

 Description

 Vintage-style mirror made of lacquered wood.
-Rectangular shape, featuring a molded silver frame around the wing, both on the outer edge of the frame and on the inner edge with built-in lighting for the shaped internal mirror.
-It has a silver beaded trim on the outer perimeter.
-The frame and mirror are distressed; they have artificial patina that gives the mirror a worn appearance.
+Rectangular shape, featuring a profiled silver frame on both the outer perimeter of the casing and the inner frame with built-in lighting for the shaped internal mirror.
+It has a silver beaded trim around the outer edge.
+The frame and mirror are antiqued; they have artificial patina that gives the mirror a worn appearance.
 In excellent condition, dating from around 1980.

-Unique antique furniture and accessories can be an excellent idea for interior decoration.
-There is currently a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, creating, and designing classic and timeless furniture.
+Unique antique furniture and accessories can be an excellent idea for decorating our interiors.
+Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Eclectic furniture refers to the 19th century, during which the popular Biedermeier style prevailed.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the late 18th to early 19th century.
 Everything was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese "barocco"—meaning an irregularly developed pearl.
-These were highly ornate pieces designed to exude splendor and play a significant role in luxury.
+Notable and worth mentioning are antique products in Rococo and Louis XV styles.
+The next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
+These were highly ornate, luxurious pieces designed to shine with splendor and play a significant role in opulence.
 Selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style has influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style as well is Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture design.
-Renaissance style was quite heavy and massive, using brown stains, moldings, sturdy bases, and relief carvings.
-These were quite distinctive products, but they also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is often designed with a strong resemblance to the historical period.
+An important style as well is Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive.
+It used brown stains, moldings, sturdy bases, and relief carvings.
+These were quite distinctive products, but they also opened new possibilities, such as the construction of cabinets and broadly speaking, chest-type furniture.
+There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans.
+Lion’s paws, eagle heads – these are common motifs in Renaissance-style furniture.
+Currently, many global brands recreate such furniture inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details